HONCHÔ NIJÛSHIKÔ

 Structure

-"Honchô Nijûshikô" is made up of 5 acts:
+"Honchô Nijûshikô" was made up of 5 acts:

 Act Scene In Japanese In English